Changes to organ and tissue donation

 A person who is not eligible for deemed consent may still be able to be a donor if they, or someone on their behalf, consents to donation.
 For example, Nova Scotians 16 and over can indicate their wish to be a donor through their Health Card renewal process.

-Why the law is changing
+Why the law changed

 Organ and tissue donation saves lives, and gives hope to those waiting for life-saving and life-enhancing transplants.
 One donor can save or improve the lives of over 80 people.